Coordinateurs du projet

-Wind and marine renewable energy (EMR) are key sectors to achieve the set objectives of European policy to lower carbon emissions.
+Wind energy and marine renewable energy (MRE) are key sectors for achieving the European policy objectives of reducing carbon emissions.

-INNOSEA, in collaboration with LHEEA, are working on the development of a EMR simulation software called InWave.
-The purpose of this software is to model the behavior of multi-body offshore systems such as wave power systems, floating wind turbines or offshore installation operations.
+INNOSEA, in collaboration with LHEEA, is working on the development of MRE simulation software: InWave.
+The aim of this software is to model the behavior of multi-body offshore systems such as wave energy converters, floating wind turbines, and offshore installation operations.

-In order for InWave to remain competitive and be at the forefront of EMR research and new technologies, new developments must be made.
-Among the new features, InWave will be able to calculate complex flow forces on blades of floating wind turbines or turbines.
+In order for InWave to remain competitive and at the forefront of EMF research and new technologies, new developments must be made.
+Among the new features, InWave will be able to calculate complex flow stresses on floating wind turbine blades or tidal turbines.

-Floating wind turbine simulators mainly use aerodynamic solvers based on stationary flow formulations.
-The dynamic behavior of these structures makes these approaches inappropriate for a certain number of design loading cases and in particular when the rotor is heavily loaded.
-The DOMTEM project aims to implement an unsteady aerodynamic solver based on a free vortex formulation being able to take into account the different non-stationary effects linked to the dynamic behavior of floating wind turbines.
+Floating wind turbine simulators mainly use aerodynamic solvers based on steady-state flow formulations.
+The dynamic behavior of these structures makes these approaches unsuitable for a number of loading cases, particularly when the rotor is heavily loaded.
+The DOMTEM project aims to implement a non-steady aerodynamic solver based on a free vortex formulation that takes into account the various instabilities associated with the dynamic behavior of floating wind turbines.

 Expected technical and economic impact